-Living in China for two years, I was able to spend some time in Hangzhou, Beijing, Harbin and Nanjing.
-If you have not travel to China, I recommend giving China a chance.
-China has a long history of more than 5000 years, and has 56 minority groups.
-China is very diverse in location with many dialects as well as food culture.
+Living in China for two years, I was able to spend some time in Hangzhou, Beijing, Harbin, and Nanjing.
+If you have not traveled to China, I recommend giving China a chance.
+China has a long history of more than 5000 years and has 56 minority groups.
+China is very diverse in terms of location.
+There are many dialects as well as food culture.
 The north and the south definitely are not the same.
 My trip to China started out as a junior in college on a study abroad trip.
-I remember getting off the plane, and sitting in the taxi by myself with my life packed into 2 medium size suitcase.
+I remember getting off the plane and sitting in the taxi by myself with my life packed into 2 medium-size suitcases.
 For the first time, I felt I was really far away from home, but the adventures ahead were so exciting, I could not fall asleep.
 My very first day was in Beijing, the capital.

 Here is a short version of how I view these four cities: